 Reviving Your Lawn

 Finally, the fertilizer.
-Should you fertilize at this time of the year with fall so near and plants soon going into hibernation?
-The answer is an absolute yes.
+Should you fertilize at this time of the year with fall so near?
+The answer is absolutely yes.
 Lawn grasses need nitrogen to stay green and grow well.
 Fall lawn food with stabilized nitrogen will feed and strengthen your lawn so that it’s in terrific shape for next spring.
-In a nutshell, stabilized nitrogen extends how long the nitrogen will be available in the soil, making it more readily available for plants to draw up.
-Scott’s Fall Lawn Food 32-0-10 is a great option for your final feed of the year.
+In a nutshell, stabilized nitrogen extends the amount of time that the nitrogen is available in the soil, and makes it more readily available for the plant to draw up.
+Scott’s Fall Lawn Food 32-0-10 is a great option for your final feed of the year (later in October).

 The Final Touches

-Once you have done these steps, apply some Dolopril lime (at a rate of 10 kg per 200 square metres) to keep the pH level up over the winter and further discourage moss.
-Lime can be applied at any point over winter, but it’s ideal to get it down before the heavy rains begin later in fall.
+Once you have done these steps, apply some Dolopril lime (at a rate of 10kg per 200 square metres) to keep the pH level up over the winter and further discourage moss.
+Lime can be applied at any point over winter, but it’s ideal to get it down before the heavier rains begin later in fall.

 The best deterrents to weeds and moss are a thick, healthy lawn with neutral, well-draining soil.
 A little effort now will pay big dividends for many years to come, so give your lawn some attention this fall.
 It will be worth it!

 For more information on year-round lawn care, you can view our Lawn Care Guide here!